We are the UK Association for Accessible Formats

 Become a member today.
 Here’s how

 With thanks to our sustaining members.
-The RNIB is the leading charity offerinng information, support and advice to almost two million people with sight loss.
+The RNIB is the leading charity offering information, support and advice to almost two million people with sight loss.